metabase/metabase/.github/ISSUE_TEMPLATE/feature-or-project-implementation.md

 - product doc: _link to product doc_
 - eng doc: _link to technical design doc_
 - feature branch: `branch-name` _this should be the feature branch where this work will be done in.
 PRs will be delivered against this branch_
-- Issue links: _list of issues this should close when this is delivered_
+- issue links: _list of issues this should close when this is delivered_

 **Implementation Plan**